 - Malware blocking: A great feature that many VPNs include is blocking any potentially malicious sites or ads that could risk your security.

 - Simultaneous connections: If you’re a small business, or want to share a VPN with friends or family, being able to connect multiple devices at the same time can be a big plus.

-This is only a basic introduction to VPNs.
+This is only a basic introduction to VPNs, and there’s plenty to know about them.
 It’s important to read the features and terms of a VPN services carefully – you want to make the best possible choice, for your security and for reliability.
 Once your security’s already been compromised or you’ve arrived in your heavily censored travel destination, it’s a lot harder to fix.
 And there’s nothing worse than not being able to post to Instagram during your holiday in China!